Extended Project Qualification (EPQ)

 All four project types are offered to students in Year 12 purely on a voluntary basis.
 These comprise: Dissertation, Investigation, Artefact and Performance.
 Students apply to gain entry into the programme in Term 2 of Year 12 and embark upon a weekly course covering: Philosophy, Ethics, Critical Thinking Skills and Research Skills.
 This runs to the end of Term 3.
 During Term 3 the students are assigned a teacher-mentor who will act as a support and guide, rather like a tutor at university.
 Questions, topics and designs will be decided upon by the end of the term in order for students to maximise their research time over the summer holiday.

 Moving into Term 1 of Year 13, the students participate in a weekly writing course.
 This breaks down the project and covers every aspect of how to write it.
-By mid-November students will have produced a full draft and deliver a short presentation which forms part of the overall assessment.
-Final submission of the project is in December.
+By mid-November students will have produced a full draft.
+Presentations are then delivered between November and early January which forms part of the overall assessment.
+Final submission of the project is in early January.

 This is a course which is assessed from the outset.
 The process of researching, keeping an academic journal in the form of a log, being organised and meeting deadlines are all covered in the assessment criteria.
 It is the same standard as an A Level, is graded in the same way and carries UMS marks.
 Unlike A Levels, there are no reports or target grades.
 Students are not chased and are expected to be highly motivated and highly organised, especially since the independent side is assessed.